adityawalia07/Chessboard-in-python/README.md

 pip install matplotlib numpy
 ```

-## Example
+## Output

 The output will be a chessboard pattern overlaid with a smooth gradient function, displayed in a pop-up window.
 ![Screenshot 2024-10-06 155425](https://github.com/user-attachments/assets/cdb40414-2759-46df-9697-dec632b079b4)

-### Code Overview
+## Code Overview
--Chessboard Pattern: The chessboard is created using the numpy.add.outer function, which generates alternating values of 0 and 1 for the 8x8 grid.<br>
+-Chessboard Pattern: The chessboard is created using the numpy.add.outer function, which generates alternating values of 0 and 1 for the 8x8 grid.<br><br>
--Overlay: The chess function adds a mathematical gradient over the chessboard using a combination of polynomial and exponential functions.<br>
+-Overlay: The chess function adds a mathematical gradient over the chessboard using a combination of polynomial and exponential functions.<br><br>
--Visualization: matplotlib.imshow is used to render the chessboard and overlay the gradient.<br>
+-Visualization: matplotlib.imshow is used to render the chessboard and overlay the gradient.<br><br>